-The Cosala Operations has established necessary sources of water, power, waste disposal and tailings storage for current and planned operations.
+The Cosalá Operations has established necessary sources of water, power, waste disposal and tailings storage for current and planned operations.
 The Company has the necessary processing facilities and holds sufficient surface rights to conduct operations.
-Access to the Nuestra Señora mine is by ramp to a vertical depth of approximately 450m.
+Access to the Nuestra Señora mine is by ramp to a vertical depth of approximately 300m.
 Production levels are 30m apart with 15m sublevels.
-The adit is located on Level 3 and development extends down to Level 13.
+The portal is located on Level 3 and development extends down to Level 13.
 Longhole mining is the primary production mining method.
-Mined voids are currently being backfilled with mine waste and surface borrow material; plans are being finalized to utilize mill tailings in the near future.
+Mined voids are currently being backfilled with surface borrow material.
 Ore is hauled by third-party contractors to the Los Braceros process plant, a road distance of approximately 7km.

 The Los Braceros process plant is a conventional flotation mill that produces zinc, lead and copper concentrates.
 Silver is a payable metal in all three products.
 Design capacity is 1,600 tonnes per day through parallel primary ball mills feeding a single flotation circuit.
 A project to expand the capacity to 2,800 tonnes per day was partly completed prior to being suspended in 2012.
-There are no plans to complete the expansion project in the near future.